Welcome to the first post in the official blog of Bytellect LLC.

 - Frankly, we’ve been consistently and increasingly amazed (and frequently appalled) at the volume of misleading misinformation that is distributed by instructors, books, web sites, videos, and podcasts.
 Sometimes it seems like almost anyone who has ever read one article or taken one crash course suddenly declares they’re an expert and they’re ready to guide others.
 Sure, there are some great, credible sources of information, but we see and hear misleading, false, and clearly fabricated information every day, related to the world of software development.
 (You’ll likely see some blog posts, along the way, about some of the amazing non-facts we’ve encountered.)
 We want to provide you with a consistently reliable source of correct information, based on solid real-world experience and/or thorough research.

 You might notice some alliteration in our blog’s tag line, “Common Code, Coding Conundrums, Creative Cures, Computing Craft.”
 This subtly reflects our specialization in C, C++, and C# in our consulting projects, but we won’t limit ourselves to just these programming languages.
 We’re going to address a wide range.

 What’s in a name…Ken Gregg?

 Ken Gregg is founder and CEO of Bytellect LLC.
-He has over 30 years of experience in the world of software development, as well as development and delivery of training to aspiring software engineers and to working professionals.
+He has over 30 years of experience in the world of software development, as well as development and delivery of professional technical training to aspiring software engineers and to working engineering professionals.
 His employers and clients have included: Microsoft, Texas Instruments, Raytheon Missile Systems, the World Bank Group, Artisoft, Wang Laboratories, InteCom, Pima College, and many others.
 You can find more details about Ken Gregg here.